 Virtual Jams: August 2020 – ???

-Until the pandemic threat is over, Slower Than Dirt is moving to a virtual teleconferencing jam on the fourth Saturday of the month, between 2pm and 4pm Pacific Time.
+Until the pandemic threat is over, Slower Than Dirt is moving to a virtual teleconferencing jam on the fourth or fifth Saturday of the month, between 2pm and 4pm Pacific Time.

 - Abe’s Retreat (A dor)

 - Mace Bell’s Civil War March (A dor)

 - Clayhole Waltz (A)

 - Bound to Have a Little Fun (G)